13th-Sammy/library-java/README.md

 called blocks inside it. <br>
 - Checks if users HashMap (from getUserList()) contains searched Uid and prints <br> corresponding user info in a block inside userPanel. <br>
-- Adds scrollpane with userPanel to ViewUser JPanel.
+- Adds scrollpane with userPanel to ViewUser JPanel. <br>
 - Adds backButton to bottomPanel JPanel and adds that to ViewUser JPanel. <br>
 backButton switches contentPane to menuPanel.